How the U.S. Vaccine Rollout Looks Right Now

 Can I choose which vaccine I get?

-Probably not.
-Some vaccine providers do, however, list appointments for different shots separately, allowing people to choose if multiple shots are in stock.
+Maybe.
+Some vaccine providers list appointments for different shots separately, allowing people to choose if multiple shots are in stock.

 The shots made by Pfizer-BioNTech and Moderna both appear to be almost 95% effective at preventing disease after two doses.
 Johnson & Johnson's shot appears to be 66% effective at preventing symptomatic disease overall—but is 85% effective at preventing severe disease, and it has the added benefit of only requiring one shot.